The dwarf hamster: small but endearing

 The water

-Always provide your pet with a fresh, clean water source.
-Fill the bottle daily and clean it regularly to prevent bacteria from forming.
+Always provide your dwarf hamster with a fresh, clean water source.
+Fill the bottle daily and clean it regularly to prevent the formation of bacteria.

 To ensure the well-being and health of your dwarf hamster, give it regular care and keep its habitat clean and safe.
 Here are a few tips for caring for your little companion on a daily basis.